azadbolour/boardgame/scala-server/README.md

 - Connect to real dictionary.
 Check with NL experts.

 ## To Do

+- Document no pass for now.
+To pass just swap one piece.

+- Implement swap taking a possibly empty list of pieces.
+  Needs UI swap bin to be a list, plus an explicit pass button.

 - For some tests, should suspend validity checking of a play.
   Too hard to set up test otherwise.